 In addition, the Branch staff serves as key members of the Guam Non-Communicable Disease Consortium led by the Guam Department of Public Health and Social Services.
-In particular, P&T Branch staff co-lead in NCD Sub-Committees for addressing underage drinking prevention, reducing alcohol abuse among adults, preventing tobacco use among youth and adults, and providing tobacco cessation services for those who desire to quit smoking and/or chewing tobacco.
-GBHWC provided input to the development of the latest NCD Plan for Guam and a commitment to sustain partnerships given the correlation between NCDs and substance use and abuse. (please see Attachment Guam NCD Strategic Action Plan 2014-2018 for Alcohol Prevention and Control; Attachment - Guam NCD Strategic Action Plan 2014-2018 for Tobacco Prevention and Control).
+In particular, P&T Branch staff is a member of the NCD Sub-Committees to include the Alcohol Prevention Team (APT) for addressing underage drinking prevention and reducing alcohol abuse among adults; the Tobacco Control Action Team (TCAT) for addressing the prevention of tobacco/nicotine use among youth and adults and providing tobacco cessation services for those who desire to quit tobacco/nicotine use.
+GBHWC provided input to the development of the latest NCD Plan for Guam and a commitment to sustain partnerships given the correlation and substance NCDs abuse. (please between use and see Attachment DRAFT TOBACCO Guam NCD Strategic Plan 2019-2023)

-The Branch also administers the Food and Drug Administration (FDA)'s Tobacco Control Enforcement Program.
+GBHWC also administers the Food and Drug Administration (FDA)'s Tobacco Control Enforcement Program.
 This program conducts un-announced inspections of retail outlets for compliance with no sale of products to minors, requiring presentation of photo identification, and advertising and labeling restrictions of tobacco products.